Multi-site Management

 1274

-Ezra opens the Ranking page, which is the same starting point that single-version sites use: Setup brSM global configurations Global ranking rules.
-She clicks the Add Rule button and proceeds the same way as for a single version site with a few exceptions:
+Ezra opens the Global ranking rules page, which is the same starting point that single-version sites use: Setup → brSM global configurations → Global ranking rules.
+She clicks the + New rule button and selects Global rule.
+She then proceeds the same way as for a single-version site with a few exceptions:

 1. She can check the Influence marker in the Product Grid view to confirm that she's making changes to the site or group that she wants.

-2. She can select a site from the Site Context dropdown list to preview how the rule affects a specific site within the group of versions (UK & Germany).
+2. She can switch the site from the Site Context dropdown list to preview how the rule affects a specific site within the group of versions (English Site Group).

 📘